masterpointio/masterpoint.io/content/updates/terraform-null-label.md

 The output value of `module.frontend_label.id` would be `mp-uw2-prod-frontend-public`.
 The `tags` output of the label is similar but it is a map of all ID elements combined with the module’s `tags` input variable value.
 We'll see a full example of this below.

-These output values are now available to apply to any "name" or "tags" input for any Terraform resource or module, saving engineers the cognitive load of needing to remember and apply the correct naming or tagging structure.
+These output values are now available to apply to any `name` or `tags` input for any Terraform resource or module, saving engineers the cognitive load of needing to remember and apply the correct naming or tagging structure.

+A couple other features that are great to know about as well:

+1. [Delimiters](https://github.com/cloudposse/terraform-null-label#input_delimiter) are configurable e.g. swap out hyphens for underscores in the final ID by passing `delimiter = "_"`.
+2. The [ordering](https://github.com/cloudposse/terraform-null-label#input_label_order) of the generated ID is configurable e.g. drop the namespace ID element by passing `label_order = ["environment", "stage", "name", "attributes"]`.

-Using `terraform-null-label` for consistency in naming and tagging is especially important for billing and any FinOps processes.
+Also, in terms of justification, using `terraform-null-label` for consistency in naming and tagging is especially important for billing and any FinOps processes.
 One of the biggest challenges in managing cloud costs is properly attributing resource usage across different teams and business units; without consistency in tagging, it’s a nearly impossible task to do effectively.

 ## Utilizing the `terraform-null-label` module